openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 **Projectile physical attacks** can target foes within the range of the weapon being used at no penalty.
 Attacks suffer disadvantage 1 per extra range increment beyond the first, to a maximum of disadvantage 2 at three times the weapon's range.

 **Non-physical attacks** have a range determined by the score of the attribute being used, as detailed in the Non-Physical Attack Range table.
-Unlike projectile weapons, non-physical attacks cannot extend beyond their normal range.
+Unlike projectile weapons, these attacks cannot extend beyond their normal range.

 ___
 ##### Non-Physical Attack Range

 | | | | |
 | - | :-: | :-: | :-: |